robinj0726/leetcode/problems/15/solution1.md

 If the sum is greater than zero, the `right` pointer is moved to the left.
 This is because moving the `right` pointer to the left will decrease the sum.

 After all iterations are done, the function returns the `triplets` list, which contains all unique triplets in `nums` that add up to zero.

+The time complexity of the `threeSum` function is O(n^2), where n is the length of the input array `nums`.
+This is because we have nested loops that iterate through the array, resulting in a quadratic time complexity.

+The space complexity of the `threeSum` function is O(log n), where n is the length of the input array `nums`.
+This is because we sort the array in place, which takes O(log n) space.

+The `threeSum` function takes an array of integers `nums` as input and returns a list of lists containing all unique triplets in the array which gives the sum of zero.
+If no such triplets are found, an empty list is returned.